2008 Denver Broncos season: Week 6: vs. Jacksonville Jaguars

 Coming off their win over the Buccaneers, the Broncos stayed at home for a Week 6 duel with the Jacksonville Jaguars.
-In the first quarter, Denver struck first as QB Jay Cutler completed an 11-yard TD pass to WR Brandon Stokley.
+In the first quarter, Denver struck first as quarterback Jay Cutler completed an 11-yard touchdown pass to wide receiver Brandon Stokley.
 The Jaguars responded as kicker Josh Scobee got a 48-yard field goal.
-In the second quarter, Jacksonville took the lead as RB Maurice Jones-Drew got a 1-yard TD run.
+In the second quarter, Jacksonville took the lead as running back Maurice Jones-Drew got a 1-yard touchdown run.

-In the third quarter, Jacksonville increased their lead as Jones-Drew got a 46-yard TD run.
-The Broncos tried to catch up as kicker Matt Prater got a 39-yard field goal, yet the Jaguars answered with QB David Garrard completing a 30-yard TD pass to TE Marcedes Lewis.
-In the fourth quarter, Denver tried to come back as Cutler completed an 11-yard TD pass to TE Daniel Graham, but Jacksonville's defense stiffened, preventing any further scoring opportunities.
+In the third quarter, Jacksonville increased their lead as Jones-Drew got a 46-yard touchdown run.
+The Broncos tried to catch up as kicker Matt Prater got a 39-yard field goal, yet the Jaguars answered with quarterback David Garrard completing a 30-yard touchdown pass to tight end Marcedes Lewis.
+In the fourth quarter, Denver tried to come back as Cutler completed an 11-yard touchdown pass to tight end Daniel Graham, but Jacksonville's defense stiffened, preventing any further scoring opportunities.

 With the loss, the Broncos fell to 4–2.